Oshawa (federal electoral district): 2004-2011: The Conservatives take the riding

 In 2004, there was some infighting in the Liberal Party.
-Grose ended up losing the Liberal nomination for that year's election.
+Grose lost the Liberal nomination for that year's election.
 It was instead won by Louise Parks.
 The NDP nominated Sid Ryan, a well-known labour leader.
-That year's election ended up being very close.
-Sid Ryan was within 500 votes of Conservative candidate Colin Carrie.
-Liberal candidate Louise Parks was within 1400 votes of Carrie.
+That year's election was very close, with Ryan coming within 500 votes of Conservative candidate Colin Carrie and Liberal candidate Louise Parks was within 1400 votes of Carrie.
 In the 2006 election, Parks, Ryan, and Carrie ran again.
 During the 2006 campaign, a writer for The Globe and Mail considered it to be a riding to watch.
 The NDP increased their share of the vote, but the Conservatives increased their vote share even more.
 These gains were at the expense of the Liberals, likely due to the recent layoffs at the General Motors Oshawa plant.

 The Conservatives would once again increase their vote percentage in the 2008 election and by a higher amount than the NDP, at the expense of the Liberals.
 The Conservatives now had 41% of the vote, compared to the NDP's 34%.
 In 2011, a writer for the Toronto Star said that the increasing margins of victory for the Conservative Party over the NDP reflected the transformation of Oshawa from a working-class centre of the auto industry to another Toronto suburb.
 In the run-up to that year's election, a writer for the National Post considered it to be a potential NDP pickup.
 The NDP had nominated another union leader, Chris Buckley, president of a local branch of the Canadian Auto Workers union.
 Despite the NDP's rise nationally, the Conservatives still increased their vote share more than them, now having a majority of the vote in the riding.